Brownfield Site Register

 The register comprises:

-A total of 66 sites are included on the register.
-This includes the 7 sites end dated in 2020, 8 sites end dated in 2021 and the additional 4 sites end dated in 2022, these are identified in the table below.
-Of the 66 sites, there are 47 valid (not end dated) sites for this monitoring period, of which 13 are new sites which did not feature on last years register (site ref: ESBC-BR65 to ESBC-BR77).
+A total of 73 sites are included on the register.
+This includes the 7 sites end dated in 2020, 8 sites end dated in 2021, 4 sites end dated in 2022 and the additional 10 sites end dated in 2023, these are identified in the table above.
+Of the 73 sites, there are 44 valid (not end dated) sites for this monitoring period, of which 7 are new sites which did not feature on last year’s register (site ref: ESBC-BR78 to ESBC-BR84).

-The total site area and boundaries relating to ESBC-BR25 and ESBC-BR52 have been amended to reflect two new applications covering the same sites which were granted permission during the monitoring period.
+The information relating to ESBC-BR11,ESBC-BR24, ESBC-BR30 and ESBC-BR40 has been amended to reflect new applications covering the same sites which were either submitted or granted permission during the monitoring period.

 The sites below have been end dated in the register following this annual review: